 The winner will receive $100Visa gift card.
 Use it to bake up a storm (or shop for that new apron, your call).
 Plus: 24 custom designed cupcake toppers courtesy of The TomKat Studio.
 Design the perfect cupcake toppers to jazz up your dessert table at your next event.

-This graduation party was special to me for a couple reasons.
-This grad party was not only for my best friend’s son– but he also graduated from my old high school (which made it super nostalgic to plan).
+If you’re looking for a a simple theme for a graduation party, this is it!
+This young man graduated from my old high school (which made it super nostalgic to plan).
 If you are looking for a theme for a graduation party, be inspired by the school itself.
 School colors, plus old class yearbooks (we were able to gather editions from 20 years back!), then throw in real “school” stuff like chalk boards and lunch sacs.
 Here are a few pictures:

 Those old yearbooks came in handy as centerpieces.
-Placed in stacks of 3 on each table– the yearbooks offered not only nostalgic decor but a fun activity and converstaion starter..
+Placed in stacks of three on each table.
+The yearbooks offered not only nostalgic decor but a fun activity and conversation starter.
 By mid-party, guests just couldn’t resist opening up the old books a reliving old memories and laughing at long gone styles.
 I even got to read the message I left in my boyfriend of 5 months (now husband’s!) yearbook.
 TOO FUNNY!
 Placed on each stack of books was a simple red apple with a congratulatory message placed in it.

 A close up of the favors.
 For the DIY instructions on these mini lunch sac treats, see this post.